equipeGST/RiboDoc/README.md

 ## 1) Install Docker or Singularity
-First of all, Docker must be installed but needs super user rights.
+First of all, Docker or Singularity must be installed.
+Singularity might be prefered as it does not need super user rights, especially interesting for the use of RiboDoc on a cluster.
 Docker Engine is available on different OS like macOS and Windows 10 through Docker Desktop and as a static binary installation for a variety of Linux platforms.
 All are available here : https://docs.docker.com/engine/install/

 >Tips: